tarot-cr/schema/README.md

 Schemas are read-only.
 Rendering an invalid schema always raises an exception.
 Extra fields which are not defined in the schema are simply ignored.
-They can be accessed through `raw_fields` property.
+Although they can be accessed through `raw_fields` property.

-Performance wasn't a big deal when creating this library.
+Performance wasn't a big concern when creating this library.
 Don't expect it to be as fast as `JSON::Serializable`, the focus is on developer experience.

+Secure input/output and ship your features quickly!

 ## Usage